Mitkopicha/MoodTracker/README.md

 └── README.md
 🔒 Security Notes
 Firebase client keys are safe to commit (they are public by design).

-OpenAI keys must stay private — do not commit real API keys.
+OpenAI keys must stay private so do not commit real API keys!

-.env.local is ignored by GitHub to protect sensitive values.
+.env.local is ignored by GitHub to protect sensitive values

 📬 Contact
 Created by Dimitar Dutchev